The Opposite of Solving the Homelessness Problem

 The place seems to be about the coolest thing ever.
 It was basically every little kid’s dream: a secret cave suitable for habitation.
 It was fifteen feet deep, a story below ground, or maybe even two.
+Although he didn’t have to take help from professional excavators who can be found on this website and others (which would have been helpful if he was planning to build a house from the ground up), he did a pretty good job of creating the space by himself.
 It had stairs.
 And an alcove.
 And a bedroom where the local public information officer might not have been able to stand up, but where a vertically challenged individual like me could have.
 I dreamed about building something just like it throughout my childhood, but I was no Rios.
 I suppose I also didn’t have to do it to survive, though.

 Not that I’m too surprised, but it would seem that the police weren’t such a big fan of John Locke or his thoughts about creating an interest in property through labor from his Second Treatise on Government.
 Not many people seem to be.
 After all, the idea that Rios through his efforts created not just a suitable place, but an amazing place, where he could live by himself might entitle him to some property right in what he’d done is a crazy one these days.

 Could you imagine what would happen if we let every homeless person build an amazing hidden cave where he or she could stay warm and safe for an indefinite amount of time without imposing on anyone?
 Who would the police cite with trespass or urban camping if the homeless are all comfortably tucked away in their homes?

 Perhaps the enlightened authorities in Fairfax just want homelessness to stay visible so polite society will constantly dwell on it and do its best to fix it.
 If not, though, I’m sure he was probably up to no good anyway, and he was probably doing it someplace where innocent private landowners would suffer negative consequences due to his misappropriation.